UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     > [!TIP]
     > To list all projects use: `oc projects`.

-2. Identify the pod in which the container you want to upload a directory to resides:
+2. Identify the pod in which the container you want to upload the directory to resides:

     ```bash
     oc get pods